 When handled correctly, this private information is valuable to help determine the quality of a rental property applicant.
 However, if you're not familiar with how to legally obtain, manage, store, and apply this information during the tenant screening process, one of the best Atlanta property management companies is your best resource for this critical process.

 One discrimination claim can lead to an expensive lawsuit - or shutting down your rental property business.
-However, real estate investors can't afford to skip the screening process without risking a costly situation with a bad renter that moves into your Atlanta rental property.
+However, real estate investors can't afford to skip the screening process without risking a costly situation with a bad renter who moves into your Atlanta rental property.

 Avoid Risky Renters With Atlanta Property Management

 Real estate investors need to heighten their safety protocols and enhance their screening methods in challenging times.
-Maintaining steady rental income can be tough enough when your residents lose jobs during an economic crisis.
+Maintaining a steady rental income can be tough enough when your residents lose jobs during an economic crisis.
 A bad renter who refuses to pay rent and damages your property creates a more expensive situation than experiencing a few weeks without a renter while searching for the ideal new resident.

 There's no need to stress about new renters during a crisis - or any time - when you have the experienced Atlanta property management services of Revolution Rental Management, formerly known as GTL Real Estate.
 We never relax our screening methods, and we also guarantee that you'll have a high-quality renter in 21 days or less, or we waive the leasing fee.
 Plus, we can handle all aspects of residential property management, so you don't have to.